TheAdrianProject/AdrianSmartAssistant/README.md

 3. SnowBoy hotword file configuration
 --------------------------------------------------------------------------
-The great Showboy offline hotword recognition gives Adrian the ability to recognize and wake up when you say the name Adrian.
-Every person pronunciation is different but Adrian must recognize all of us.
+The great Snowboy offline hotword recognition gives Adrian the ability to recognize and wake up when you say the name Adrian.
+Every persons pronunciation is different but Adrian must recognize all of us.
 For this Adrian needs a good configuration.
-The configuraion is a file. if Adrian is not able to recognize when you say Adrian then you have to record your voice on a showboy webiste. https://snowboy.kitt.ai/dashboard The whole process takes about 3 minutes but gives almost 100% recognition rate.
+The configuration is an audio module file created by snoboy. if Adrian is not able to recognize you when you say Adrian then you need to record your voice on the showboy website. https://snowboy.kitt.ai/dashboard The whole process takes about 3 minutes but gives almost 100% recognition rate.

 Go to the dashboard and search for "Adrian".
 Set up your personal model with the microphone icon.